 Didn't get to the Post Office or one of the 24-hour drop boxes?
 Absolutely must have that "I Voted" sticker to wear all day?
-We On Election Day, swing by whichever Summit County Voter Service Polling Center is convenient for you with your Summit County ballot.
+On Election Day, swing by whichever Summit County Voter Service Polling Center is convenient for you with your Summit County ballot.
 VSPCs are open between 7:00AM and 7:00PM on Election Day.

 EARLY IN-PERSON VOTING

 Didn't receive your Mail Ballot?
 New to Colorado?
 You can register to vote, update an existing voter record and cast your vote at a Voter Service Polling Center before Election Day.
 Note: you do not need to vote at the nearest polling center to your residence, but voters are required to vote within the COUNTY they reside in.
 The only location available for Early Voting is the Breckenridge VSPC, located at the South Branch Library at 103 South Harris Street in Breckenridge, CO 80424.

 The Early Voting Voter Service Polling Center in Breckenridge will be open the following dates/times:

 - Monday, October 25 through Friday, October 29, 2021 8:00am-5:00pm